bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-4. As a User, I can quickly Access Opening Hours and Essential Contact Information iemail, phone, and social media.
+4. As a User, I can quickly Access Opening Hours and Essential Information email, phone, and social media.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |